Indus Valley Civilization Also Adapted To Climate Change

-Evidence reveals that during the period between c.2500 - 1900 BC, the area was exposed to climatic changes which coincides with the time line of the Indus Valley Civilization being at its peak.
+Data reveal that during the period between c.2500 and 1900 BC, the area was exposed to climatic changes, which coincides with the timeline of the Indus Valley Civilization being at its peak.

 The various facts based on the civilization offered the researchers with the opportunity to gather insight on how the society grappled with such varied and dissimilar ecosystems, as well as the climatic constraints.

-During early Holocene, the Indus Valley Civilization, was located closer to the lake Kotla Dahar, in the plains of north western part of India.
+During early Holocene, the Indus Valley Civilization was located closer to the lake Kotla Dahar in the plains of the northwestern part of India.
 This proximity suggests that the ancients had a consistent supply of rainfall which would counter evaporation.
-The rainfall, however, would have been largely during the monsoons.
+The rainfall, however, would have been heavier during the monsoons.

-During the course of this study, the sorry state of the lake in the period between ca.2200 -2000 BC was observed, likely due to the sporadic rainfall and disruptions in the monsoon cycle.
+During the course of the study, the state of the lake in the period between ca.2200 and 2000 BC was observed, likely due to the sporadic rainfall and disruptions in the monsoon cycle.
 This hints that the monsoon during this period was affected by the spontaneous change in the climate.

-The significance of Kotla Dahar is emphasized by researchers as they discovered that this locale was inhabited by a large population.
-It is also thought to be the primary reason which contributed towards the de-urbanization of the Indus Civilization.
+The significance of Kotla Dahar is emphasized by researchers as they have discovered that it was inhabited by a large population.
+It is also thought to be the primary reason which contributed towards the deurbanization of the Indus Civilization.

 Photo: Nagarjun Kandukuru | Flickr